 The Paycheck Protection Program has provided loans to small business affected by the global health crisis to help them retain employees.
-Cash in the hands of small business owners paid for ongoing operational expenses during a time of severe economic downturn.
 The CARES Act stipulated these loans would be forgiven if employers use at least 60% of the funds for payroll and associated expenses and benefits, interest on certain mortgage obligations, and for rent and utilities.
 Additionally, employers must have met requirements regarding employee retention during the period when loan proceeds were used to cover business expenses.

-Please contact us if you have questions about PPP loans and their effect on your 2020 taxes.
+Please contact us if you have questions about applying for PPP loans.

 PPP Loan Forgiveness

 Businesses may apply for forgiveness when they have spent their PPP loan proceeds.
-Before completing the forgiveness application, we recommend that business owners seek professional guidance.
+Before completing the forgiveness application, we recommend that business owners seek professional guidance if they have any questions.
 Forgiveness rules have changed a great deal since the program began, including the expansion of the period to claim covered expenses from 8 to 24 weeks.
-The choice of a covered period could have a significant impact on loan forgiveness and should be considered carefully.

-For help selecting the best forgiveness application strategy for your business, contact your tax advisor at Diamond & Associates, PC CPAs.
+For the most current information regarding PPP loan forgiveness as it applies to your business, contact your tax advisor at Diamond & Associates, PC CPAs.

 Employee Retention Credit